 The infrastructure specification is reused at several meta-levels in various OMG specifications that deal with modeling.
 For example, MOF uses it to provide the ability to model metamodels, whereas the UML superstructure uses it to model the UML model.
 This clause deals with use cases comparable to the MOF at the meta-meta-level, which is one level higher than the UML metamodel specification.
-Thus, in this clause, when we mention "Class," in most cases we are dealing with the meta-metaclass "Class" (used to define every meta class in the UML superstructure specification (Activity, Class, State, Use Case, etc.)).
+In order to allow this, the reference metamodel must be defined as an instance of UML that corresponds to its definition using MOF.
+Thus when defining a UML profile, the profile?s stereotypes are defined to extend the UML classes in the normative version of the UML metamodel merged at the highest level of compliance, L3, defined in UML whose xmi serialization is listed in Appendix C. This approach allows defining a UML profile for arbitrary subsets of the UML at lower levels of compliance, which can be further restricted using constraints defined in the profile.